Menu

 Buy-to-let stress calculators are best avoided when you have bad credit

-With impaired credit, it’s unlikely that any online calculator will give you an accurate picture of what the figures will likely be for you.
-They set rates based on preset criteria, not your circumstances.
-While the changes will mean that the baseline ICR is calculated at 5.5% for the mortgage interest, that’s likely to apply to experienced and new landlords with excellent credit reports.
+While the changes will mean the baseline ICR is calculated at 5.5% for mortgage interest, that’s likely to apply to both experienced and new landlords with excellent credit reports.
 Any blemishes on your credit history will affect the real interest rate you’re charged.

-It’s possible to get a mortgage with an interest rate under 5.5%.
-However, suppose you’re approaching lenders with a credit history showing CCJs, active DMPs, quite a few defaults, and the like.
-In that case, you’re likely to face resistance, be forced into the subprime market, and see offers exceed the 5.5% considered a high rate for mainstream lenders.
+In that case, you’re likely to face resistance, be forced into the subprime market, and see offers exceed the 5.5% rate considered high by mainstream lenders.
 When put into practice from a subprime lender’s perspective, that can be average rather than high.

 The only true way to understand how impaired your credit reports are to lenders offering buy-to-let mortgages is to get bespoke advice from a mortgage broker who understands lenders’ risks and the ICRs used by various lenders.